Forest Therapy Sessions for small groups

 What happens during a forest therapy session?

 We will take a gentle walk to a pleasant nature spot, usually in some woodlands or a forest.
 Here, a set of easy-to-follow, mind-calming and relaxing invitations are given to help you connect to yourself and your natural environment.
 The session can last anything from 1 hour to 3 hours depending on location and need.
 After a forest therapy session most people report feeling more grounded, calmed down, more connected and more focussed.
 On a physical level blood pressure often drops, heart rate becomes more stable and cortisol levels decrease.
-Some people have found that a forest therapy session can also serve as an opportunity to process emotional difficulties.
+Some people have found that forest therapy sessions can also serve as an opportunity to process emotional difficulties.

 What to bring: